arj03/ssb-browser-demo/README.md

 [ssb-contact-msg] library where contact messages are linked together.

-As a way to let people explore the messages from users outside ones follow graph, the [ssb-get-thread] plugin is used to get threads from the server.
+As a way to let people explore the messages from users outside ones follow graph, the [ssb-partial-replication] plugin is used to get threads from the server.
 This has privacy implications so this need to be configurable, see TODO.

 The UI is written in vue.js and can display posts and self assigned profile about messages.
 Leaving out likes was done on purpose as an